epsrc-abcd/abcd-website/event/plan.md

+*** General points

+* Work involved shouldn't be too onerous
+* Implementation work to be done in advance of the event
+* Emphasise applications other than 1980s internet protocols.
+For
+  example: games.
+Ornela suggested EasyChair.

 *** Basic structure of event

 ** Idea #1

 * We define 1 or more "challenge" problems, ranging from easy to hard
-* We issue the challenge problems say 1 month before the event
+* Issue the challenge problems 1 month before the event
-* Each participating team solves what they can of the challenge problems
+* Each participating team solves what they can of the challenges
 * Presentation discusses what was easy, what was hard

+Con: will get boring quickly, if we have 15 presentations of solutions to the same problem.

 ** Idea #2

-* Every participating team presents one or more example applications
+* Every participating team presents one or more example applications of their own choosing
-* Presentation showcases advantage of their system, but also discusses weaknesses
+* Presentation showcases advantages of their system, but also discusses weaknesses

+Con: inherently less comparative.

 ** Idea #3 (somewhere between #1 and #2)

-* Solicit challenge problems from the participants
+* Solicit challenge problems from the participants, providing several of our own too
-* As organisers, curate the submitted problems into a representative set
+* Curate the submitted problems into a coherent set
-* Announce these 1 month in advance of the event
-* Each participating team then solves what they can of the challenge problems

-General points:

-* Work involved shouldn't be too burdensome
-* Implementation work all done in advance of the event
-* Emphasise applications other than 1980s internet protocols.
-For
-  example: games.
-Ornela suggested EasyChair.
+* Then proceed as #1

+Con: similar weakness to #1, possibly somewhat mitigated by having lots of challenge problems.

+*** What we want to accomplish

+Make these clear from the outset.
+We'd like to discover:

+* What's easy/hard with particular languages/approaches?
+* How might dependent types fit in? (cf. Agda/Idris)
+* Something about static vs. dynamic typing?
+* What are the main obstacles to having session types in real world languages?
+* Do session types suggest new kinds of language?

+More specific issues:

+* Practical issues relating to expressivity (sync vs. async, binary vs. multiparty)
+* Interaction with other language features, e.g. exceptions
+* Inference vs. type checking
+* Global type synthesis vs. projection

 *** Details to work out

 * Name for event
-* What we want to accomplish
 * How to keep barrier to entry low (less scientific, more fun)
 * How long each presentation?
 (CoCo was 10-15 min; maybe 30 min inc. discussion)
 * Can we fill all the presentation slots (potentially 18)